codacy/pulse-user-docs/docs/one-click-integrations.md

 ## GitHub

-Pulse integrates directly with GitHub to receive data about deployments and changes.
+Pulse integrates directly with GitHub to receive data about changes and deployments.

 !!! important
     Consider the following before using the GitHub integration: